neorix11/compose-state-management/orbit/README.md

 • Lightweight and easy to implement

 Cons:
 • While it's not hard to shoe-horn, it isn't really setup to support Compose yet.
+• While it's thin, it's also very new and perhaps not tried as we would like.